githwxi/XATSHOME/contrib/githwxi/pground/proj002@250507/misc004/README.md

 # Game-of-24

+## Date

+Sun Dec 14 12:56:52 PM EST 2025

 ## Description

-Given four integers n1, n2, n3 and n4, one chooses two and uses them to produce a rational number r1 by applying either addition, subtraction, multiplication or division; one mixes r1 with the remaining two numbers and chooses two of them to produce a rational number r2 by applying either addition, subtraction, multiplication or
+Given four integers n1, n2, n3 and n4, one chooses two and uses
+them to produce a rational number r1 by applying either addition, subtraction, multiplication or division; one mixes r1 with the remaining two numbers and chooses two of them to produce a rational number r2 by applying either addition, subtraction, multiplication or